 A minority acknowledge that their efforts are purely performative, with their marketing teams encouraging people to switch off on Mental Health Awareness Day, or simply training a couple of people to become Mental Health First Aiders and sticking their faces up on a sheet of paper next to the office coffee machine.
 This chimes with a recent Aon survey which found that less than half of UK businesses have a comprehensive well-being strategy.

 Over the years, I’ve worn all of these hats.
-From not knowing where to start, to launching various initiatives under the banner of supporting employee mental health, to learning to think much more coherently about how well-being needs to be baked into organizational culture.
+From not knowing where to start, to launching various initiatives under the banner of supporting mental health in the workplace, to learning to think much more coherently about how well-being needs to be baked into organizational culture.

 Some of what we tried made a real difference.
 Some didn’t.
 Some had a short-term boost but didn’t sustain impact over time.
 Honestly, I couldn’t always say which was the case as I didn’t always make it a priority to assess impact.